 The value of trades was $5.7 billion on volume of 896 million shares at the close of trade.
-The top three stocks by value were BHP Billiton Limited (ASX:BHP), Telstra Corporation Limited (ASX:TLS) and Commonwealth Bank of Australia (ASX:CBA).
+The top three stocks by value were BHP Billiton Limited (ASX:BHP)

 The best performing sector was Utilities adding 1.21 per cent to close at 8,352.
 The worst performing sector was Materials, losing 0.43 per cent to close at 9,984 points.

 The best performing stock in the S&P/ASX 200 was Isentia Group (ASX:ISD)

 , rising 7.07 per cent to close at $1.67.
 Shares in Automotive Holdings (ASX:AHG)